 Failure to wear the ID or present it to any staff member will result in disciplinary actions.
 Lost IDs may be replaced for up to \$5.00.
 Students must replace their ID card by the end of the following school day and in accordance with the ID card schedule.
 If a student forgets his/her ID, a temporary card will be issued at the cost of \$1.00.
 Fines must be paid to participate in any class or school activity.
 Students must report lost IDs immediately and complete a student ID request/replacement form.

-If you have to TYPE in your numbers, you will be asked to step to the side as it holds up the line.
+During lunch, if you have to TYPE in your numbers, you will be asked to step to the side as it holds up the line.

 We thank you in advance for your cooperation.

-Please refer to Mrs. Chaney-Lawrence, Climate Manager (Room, 412 A) for ID Card Distribution hours
+Please refer to Principal Chek-Taylor for ID Card Distribution hours